Funding & Scholarship

-The MSc programs take place at ISU central Campus, in Illkirch-Graffenstaden, France.
+The MSS takes place at ISU central Campus, in Illkirch-Graffenstaden, France.

 Yes!
 ISU offers an international and interdisciplinary education.
 Our students come from all over the world with both technical and non-technical backgrounds.
 17% of our graduates last year entered ISU with non-technical undergraduate degrees.